-AHC has managed past deficits using two methods of short-term financing: Inter-fund borrowing, and Tax Revenue and Anticipation Notes (TRANs).
+AHC has managed past deficits using two methods of short-term financing: inter-fund borrowing and Tax Revenue and Anticipation Notes (TRANs).
 Inter-fund borrowing is limited to funds holding liquid assets available for short-term lending.
-The District maintains funds outside of the General fund that are available for inter-fund borrowing on a temporary basis.
-These funds, and their year-end balances from fiscal year 2012-13 through the projected year-end fiscal year 2015-16 are listed below:
+The district maintains funds outside of the general fund that are available for inter-fund borrowing on a temporary basis.
+These funds and their year-end balances from fiscal year 2012-2013 through the projected year-end fiscal year 2015-2016 are listed in Table 7 below.